 Normal pressure hydrocephalus (NPH) is a neurological disorder that causes dementia.
-It is characterized by walking abnormalities, cognitive dysfunction (i.e., dementia), and urinary incontinence.
+It’s characterized by walking abnormalities, dementia, and impaired bladder control.

 NPH is relatively rare.
-According to the Hydrocephalus Association, an estimated 375,000 Americans suffer from NPH (Hydro Assoc).
-However, it is difficult to diagnose NPH because its symptoms resemble other neurological diseases.
-Doctors must consider your symptoms and run numerous tests to make the diagnosis.
-For this reason, many sufferers go undiagnosed.
+According to the Hydrocephalus Association, an estimated 700,000 Americans suffer from the disorder.
+NHP is difficult to diagnose because its symptoms resemble other neurological diseases.
+Your doctor must consider your symptoms and run numerous tests to make the diagnosis.
+For this reason, many people go undiagnosed.

-The only effective treatment is ventricular shunting.
-In cases of severe dementia, the risks of surgery do not outweigh the benefits.
+The only effective treatment for NPH is ventricular shunting.
+This is a surgical procedure used to relieve pressure in your brain.
 Most people show significant improvement after shunt placement.
-In fact, this condition is one of only a few causes of dementia that are potentially reversible.
+In fact, NPH is one of only a few causes of dementia that is potentially reversible.

-- weakening of veins that impairs the flow of cerebral spinal fluid (CSF) to the brain
+- weakening of veins that impairs the normal absorption of cerebral spinal fluid (CSF)

 Minor symptoms in early NPH include:

 Over time these symptoms will become more noticeable.